 The Doberman Pinscher is a large-sized dog breed.
 He weighs between 60 and 100 pounds, and he measures between 24 to 28 inches.
 Making him big enough to put off most wannabe intruders.
 He is athletic and muscular.
 Well proportioned, he is a ‘proper looking dog,’ as some would say.
 But he also carries himself elegantly, and with his long thick neck, he holds his head proudly.

 His head is described as wedge-shaped, and his muzzle is long and slender.
-Their eyes are almond-shaped and large, and always alert in appearance.
+Their eyes are almond-shaped and large and always alert in appearance.
 His ears are long and triangle-shaped.
-According to his breed standard, his ears are usually cropped, which stand erect.
+According to his breed standard, his ears are usually cropped and stand erect.
 But when they are left in their large natural state, they drop down, making his face look similar to a Dachshund.

-His breed standard also states that his tail is usually docked, and if so, it should be dicked at the second joint.
+His breed standard also states that his tail is usually docked, and if so, it should be docked at the second joint.
 When not docked, his tail is long.
 It is thick at the base, which tapers at the end.
 Perfect for whipping your legs!

 Coat & Colors

 The Doberman has a short double coat.
 His hair is thick and hard, but it is smooth and silky to the touch.
 The undercoat is sometimes colored gray, but usually, it is black.
 He is a moderate shedder all year round, but thankfully his grooming routine is relatively simple.
 When it comes to colors, only four are permissible for show.
 These are black and rust, blue and rust, fawn and rust, red and rust.
 In the world of dog coats, the color blue is similar to steel gray rather than blue.
 Black and rust is the most common Doberman color.